Cornbread Chicken Pot Pie Made From Scratch

 • If you want to skip the homemade cornbread crust, I won’t tell anyone if you simply use a corn muffin mix instead.
 Just follow the instructions on the package.

 • You can use any kind of meat in this pie recipe; whether it’s leftover rotisserie chicken or cooked turkey.
+My Crock Pot Turkey Breast would be perfect!

 • Want to add some heat?
 Add 1/4 teaspoon of chili powder to the cornbread topping.

-Cheese Lovers Chicken Pot Pie
+Cornbread Chicken Pot Pie FAQ

 Cornbread Chicken Pot Pie